inajetovic/Variational-Quantum-Splines/README.md

 # Usage

-The code is divided in three parts.
+The code is divided in four main parts:
 - *vqls.py* contains the class used to exploit the VQLS algorithm and takes inspiration from the VQLS pennylane implementation.
 - *utils.py* contains all the libraries, functions and custom routines used.
 - *vqsplines* is the code to exploit the VQSpline proposed method to  compute the B-spline approximation of the desired activation function.